bytebase/bytebase.com/content/docs/vcs-integration/troubleshoot.md

 </HintBlock>

-So if your Bytebase instance resides in the same private network as your GitLab instance, you will need to enable "Allow requests to the local network from web hooks and services" first.
+So if your Bytebase instance resides in the same private network as your GitLab instance, you will need to enable **Allow requests to the local network from webhooks and integrations** first.

 ### "Change Data in VCS" , "Alter Schema in VCS" button does not direct to the configured self-hosted GitLab instance